MaximoDouglas/image-labeling-api/README.md

-## Image Labeling System - Android
+## Image Labeling System - API
 This is the API side of a project created to facilitate the __data acquisition__ and the __data labelling__ steps for supervised computer vision tasks.

-You just need to create an image __Domain__ and its __Classes__.
-Each class contain a name and description, and every imagem instance has a reference to a class.
-The requested images will be shown to the user and with just one click he'll be able to label the image as belonging to the respective class or not.
+You just need to create an image __Domain__ (e.g. **animal**) and its __Classes__ (e.g. **Dog**, **Cat** and **Duck**).
+As the user select one class, he is taken to the image classification screen and, with just one click, he will be able to label the image as belonging to the respective class or discard it.

 ### Simplified architecture
 ![Image Labeling system simple diagram](image-labeling.png)

 ### Usage description
-- In the device the user fills the form for __imagem domain__ creation, e.g. 'cats and dogs';
+- In the **Android app** ([Code Here](https://github.com/MaximoDouglas/image-labeling-android)) home screen, you can select a __imagem domain__ or create a new one (e.g. **animal**);
+- If you choose to create a new domain:
-- The device send the __image domain__ object to the __Ruby API__ ([Code Here](https://github.com/MaximoDouglas/image-labeling-api)), which will use it to use to store related images;
+  - The device send the __image domain__ object to this API;
-- Once the __image domain__ is created, the user may see it on domains screen of the app;
-- Accessing the __image domain__, the user can now create the classes for this domain, if there's not classes created for this domain;
-- Once the user creates the classes, the device send it to the __Ruby API__, which will request image URLs for this classes from the __Google Images API__ and save them in the database;
-- With the image URLs for the classes saved in the __Ruby API__, the user can now select a class to start the labeling proccess;
+- By selecting an __image domain__ in the home screen, you will lead to the __image domain__ details screen, in which, you will be able to create a new __image class__ for this __image domain__ or select an existing one;
+- If you choose to create a new domain:
+  - The device send the __image class__ object to this API;
+- By selecting a __image class__, you will be redirected to the image classification screen, where the magic happens;
+- In the classification screen, the you will be able to edit the __image class__ details as well as to input an search term that will be used to request images from the RapidAPI API;
+- Once you type a search term and hit the search button (this can be done at anytime you want), the app will request images from the RapidAPI that matches this search term;
-- If there's already image URLs in the __Ruby API__ for the user to classify, he will see the images in a screen with two buttons:
+- The images will be shown in the screen together with two buttons:
-  - __Discard__: which will discard this image if it does not belong to the class the user is labeling;
-  - __OK__: which confirms that this image belongs to the class being labeled.
+  - Dicard, that will do nothing besides passing to the next image;
-- Once the user is done, he can simply press return.
+  - Confirm, that will confirme that the shown image belongs to the __image class__ you are working on - which means that the app will send to this API an Image object that contains the image URL and its label;
+- Once the labeling task is complete for this class, you can now go back to the domain detail screen and select another class to label images with just one click;
+- If you have finished labeling for this image domain, you can go back to the home screen and select or create new __image domain__ to label its images.